Did you know New Zealand has over 530,000 registered enterprises?

 4. It’s All About Systems

-With so much happening at once and so much to keep track of, getting your businesses systems and processes right is key to making sure your business succeeds.
+With so much happening at once and so much to keep track of, getting your business systems and processes right is key to making sure your business succeeds.
 There are so many inexpensive options for business management software today both online and for the desktop that there really is no reason to start a business without a system in place.

 5. Get online